PerForm-Lab-RIT/retinal_flow_toolkit/README.md

-# Retinal flow toolkit ( generate optical flow from a movie )
+# Retinal flow toolkit
+( generate gaze-centered optical flow from a movie )

 A simple module for the calculation of optic flow.